apple patient

 Against Apple M1: Intel uses obscure testing procedures

-There was also a counter-argument regarding battery performance.
+Battery performance was also criticized.
 According to Apple, the MacBook Air can achieve around 18 hours of battery life.
-However, Intel achieved 10 hours and 6 minutes - under various test conditions.
+However, Intel achieved 10 hours and 6 minutes – under various test conditions.
 For example, a "Netflix stream and various tabs" were used in Safari.
 Intel claims that the battery life of 10 hours and 6 minutes is in the same range as an Acer Swift 5 with the Core i7-1165G7, which performs the same task with Chrome.
-In addition, Apple's pricing policy and form factor were also criticized, among other things.
-Overall, Intel's publication shows that the company is striving to present itself in a better light than Apple.
-Cherry-picking specific test results and using obscure test procedures at least proves this.
+Furthermore, Apple's pricing policy and form factor were also criticized, among other things.
+Overall, Intel's publication shows that the company is striving to portray itself in a better light than Apple.
+Cherry-picking specific test results and using obscure testing methods at least proves this.
 (Photo by tyukin.photo / Bigstockphoto)

 • Apple M1 chip: Everything you need to know